contagon/handbook/handbook/38-church-policies-and-guidelines.md

 To be considered for Church employment in any country, a person must meet all conditions of immigration and naturalization laws.
 The Church does not sponsor immigration through Church employment.

-### 38.8.19 Fast Day
+### 38.8.20 Fast Day

+Members may fast at any time.
+However, they usually observe the first Sabbath of the month as a fast day.

-A proper fast-day observance typically includes abstaining from food and drink for two consecutive meals in a 24-hour period, attending fast and testimony meeting, and giving a generous fast offering to help care for those in need.
+A fast day typically includes praying, going without food and drink for a 24-hour period (if physically able), and giving a generous fast offering.
+A fast offering is a donation to help those in need (see [22.2.2](22-providing-for-temporal-needs.md#2222-the-law-of-the-fast-and-fast-offerings)).

+Sometimes Churchwide or local meetings are held on the first Sabbath of the month.
+When this occurs, the stake presidency determines an alternative Sabbath for fast day.

-### 38.8.20 Fundraising
+### 38.8.21 Fundraising

 See [20.6.8](20-activities.md#2068-fundraising-activities).

-### 38.8.21 Gambling and Lotteries
+### 38.8.22 Gambling and Lotteries

 The Church opposes gambling in any form, including government-sponsored lotteries.

-### 38.8.22 Guest Speakers or Instructors
+### 38.8.23 Guest Speakers or Instructors

 For most Church meetings, speakers and instructors should belong to the local ward or stake.